-The patchy beard is a style of its own, and we’re here for it.
-From highlighting your cheekbones to elongating your chin, there are plenty of ways to wear a patchy beard style that will accentuate your features, despite a less-than-desirable growth pattern.
+The patchy beard is a beard style many men may rather avoid.
+From highlighting your cheekbones to elongating your chin.
+There are plenty of ways to wear a patchy beard style to accentuate your features, despite a less beard growth.

 Patchy beard styles utilize areas with scarce facial hair to accentuate your best facial features.
 For example, clipped and blended patches offer a laid-back, scruffy beard look.